Workers’ Compensation Insurance in Arkansas

 Arkansas workers' compensation insurance

 Arkansas requires businesses to carry workers’ compensation insurance if they have three or more employees.
+This policy covers medical expenses for work-related injuries or illnesses.

 Who needs workers’ comp insurance in Arkansas?

-Farm laborers and real estate agents are not required to be covered by workers’ compensation.
+In Arkansas, farm laborers and real estate agents are not required to be covered by workers’ compensation.
 Domestic workers or employees of religious, nonprofit, or charitable organizations are also exempt.

 Sole proprietors and independent contractors in Arkansas are not required to carry workers’ compensation insurance coverage but may opt to voluntarily purchase a policy.

 Even when it's not required, purchasing this policy is a smart decision.
-Your personal health insurance plan might exclude work injuries.
+Your personal health insurance plan might exclude workplace injuries.
 Workers' comp would help pay your medical bills, and also provide part of the wages you'd otherwise lose while recovering from a work injury.

 This policy also provides death benefits in the event of a work-related fatality.